Polska / śląskie

-The first mention regarding Jewish settlement in Częstochowa dates back to the 18th century.
-The city had the de non tolerandis Judaeis privilege, which was in force during the pre-partition period.
-It was repealed following the reforms of the Great Sejm (1778-1882).
+The first mention of Jews settling in Częstochowa dates back to the beginning of the 18th century, even though at the time, the town had the de non tolerandis Judaeis privilege, which remained in force throughout the pre-partition period and was only repealed by the reforms of the Four-Year Sejm (1778-1882).
 One of the first preserved documents confirming the presence of Jews in the town mentions a contract between a Jew, Mosiek, and the local Mayor and Municipal Council.
-The contract refers to a loan granted to the town in order to repay the contribution imposed by the Swedes in 1705.
-In exchange, the town's authorities allowed Mosiek to live in the Old Częstochowa for as long as the debt was paid off.
-In 1756, 56 Jewish families lived in Częstochowa.
+The contract refers to a loan granted to the town, necessary to cover a contribution imposed on Częstochowa by Swedes in 1705.
+In exchange, the municipal authorities allowed Mosiek to live in Old Częstochowa for as long as it took for the loan to be repaid.
+In 1765, 56 Jewish families lived in the town.

-Probably during the reign of the king Stanisław Poniatowski (1764-1794), the Jews were engaged in small trade and weaving.
+During the reign of King Stanisław Poniatowski (1764-1794), Jews most probably lived off small trade and weaving.
 They remained under the jurisdiction of the kehilla in Janów – Jews who died in Częstochowa were also buried at the cemetery there.
-The first house of prayer was established in N. Berman's private apartment at 15 Stary Rynek Square.
-It was closed in 1765 when an Old Synagogue was built (at the corner of 32 Nadrzeczna Street and Mirowska Street).
+The first prayer house in the town was established in N. Berman's private apartment at Stary Rynek Square 15.
+It was closed in 1765 when the Old Synagogue was built (on the corner of 32 Nadrzeczna Street and Mirowska Street).